andyatkinson/andyatkinson.github.io/_posts/2026-09-25-rails-business-podcast.md

 </li>
 </ul>

+If you're not able to make those events or prefer to listen to a discussion of the content, then the podcast will have a lot of the same information.

 ## Technical Books
 Besides the work at Aura, we also checked in on my book <em>High Performance PostgreSQL for Rails</em>, which has now been published in print form for 2 years.
 Ryan asked about what’s next for the book, and it’s a difficult question to answer.